astralfrontier/creative-universe/content/compleat-villain/characters/xenocryst.md

 tags = ["Masks Character", "Legacy Playbook"]

 [extra]
+pullquote = """
+Sometimes, I get so angry, and I start breaking things.
+And maybe they'll help me understand if that's Xuzotl affecting my behavior... or if that's just me.
+"""
 +++

 An archaeologist's child transformed into an earth elemental by a chthonic god, and now bound to them in a rocky relationship.